neurospin/ciel/collaborators.md

 permalink: /collaborators/
 ---

-The {{site.title}} team has developped numerous collaborations with colleagues in different institutions & companies.
+The {{site.title}} team has developed numerous collaborations with colleagues in different institutions & companies.